jensenpat/wordsearch/README.md

 # Contributing:

+Are you playing wordsearch on a dedicated serial terminal?
+I'd really love to see a picture.

 Would you like to create, add and contribute your own custom word searches?
-We'd love to share them!
+I'd love to share them!

 E-mail your creations to wordsearch at passpackets.com or feel free to send a GitHub pull request.

 # Supported Platforms:

-NetBSD pkgsrc, FreeBSD ports, OpenBSD ports, MacOS 11, Linux
+NetBSD pkgsrc: pkgin add wordsearch
+OpenBSD ports: pkg_add wordsearch
+FreeBSD ports: pkg add wordsearch
+MacOS 11
+Linux